Choosing hosting for a blog – what to keep in mind

 A simple shared hosting will work for a blog, regardless of what kind of content you have.
 Unless you have hundreds (or even thousands) of daily visitors (which is unlikely to happen to a beginner) you will not need a server.
 The only thing to keep in mind is that different shared packages come with different amount of websites (addon domains).

 If you are going to launch not just one blog, but several, you better choose a pack with a right amount of sites.
 If it is just one blog, then in most cases the cheapest shared pack will be OK.
+Don’t forget about the content you are going to host.
+There might be some limitations, for example, for video streaming or adult content.
+Some hosting providers totally limit such type of content on shared packages.
+Others offer special hosting types, like adult web hosting.

 Does disc space matter?